 Canadian rover helping in global search for frozen water on dark side of the moon

 The country’s first-ever moon rover, seen in an undated handout image, is set to put Canada at the forefront of space exploration, helping in the global search for frozen ice on the celestial body.
-THE CANADIAN PRESS/HO-University of Alberta, 2022 Canadensys Aerospace Corp.
+THE CANADIAN PRESS/HO-University of Alberta, 2022 Canadensys Aerospace Corp., *MANDATORY CREDIT*

 Share: